close

 Words: 753|Pages: 2|4 min read

 Throughout history, the suppression of knowledge through banning or destroying books has been seen at some point in most modern societies.
 The reason as to why books are banned varies from different governments and their respective culture.
-In America, books have been restricted based on the type of themes or messages that it attempts to portray to its readers.
-The basis of which books are often banned includes: racial issues, encouragement of damaging lifestyles, blasphemous dialog, sexual situations or dialog, violence or negativity, presence of witchcraft, religious affiliations of unpopular religions, political bias, or that are age inappropriate.
+In America, books have been restricted based on the type of themes or messages that they attempt to portray to their readers.
+The basis for which books are often banned includes racial issues, encouragement of damaging lifestyles, blasphemous dialogue, sexual situations or dialogue, violence or negativity, presence of witchcraft, religious affiliations of unpopular religions, political bias, or content that is age inappropriate.
 In Where Triples Go To Die, there are many themes that are contained in the book that would be grounds for being banned in modern times.
 However, in the 1950s, it is without a doubt that the book would have never been published.

 One of the themes found in the book is the theme of race.
-Juke Jackson just one of the characters that are African-American who is often met with racial biases.
-The book often talks about the societal standards of African-Americans and the issues they face.
-In the book, the character Arthur Allenby, often comments on the different aspects of societal standards that affect African-Americans.
-Allenby states that “Too many black fathers today are simply not in the picture to push their sons (Hutchinson 769).”
+Juke Jackson is just one of the characters who is African-American and is often met with racial biases.
+The book often discusses the societal standards of African-Americans and the issues they face.
+In the book, the character Arthur Allenby often comments on the different aspects of societal standards that affect African-Americans.
+Allenby states that “Too many black fathers today are simply not in the picture to push their sons” (Hutchinson, 2015, p.
+769).
 This sentiment is shared by many in the community as it is a stereotype that African-American children are often without a father figure.
-This is further elaborated by Serie McDougal from the Journal of Pan African Studies that states “current research on Black fathers has generated a great deal of awareness about notions of father absence, with frequent references to father-absent homes and the fatherless children who live in them (1).”
+This is further elaborated by Serie McDougal from the Journal of Pan African Studies, who states, “current research on Black fathers has generated a great deal of awareness about notions of father absence, with frequent references to father-absent homes and the fatherless children who live in them” (McDougal, 2009, p.
+1).
 This confirms the prevalence of absent fathers in black communities.
 In the 1950s, segregation was still a part of daily American life, and so any insight into black living would have been restricted.

 Get a custom paper now from our expert writers.

-In the end, Where Triples Go To Die, is a great book that explores the topics of racial issues, mental illness, and life beautiful.
+In the end, Where Triples Go To Die is a great book that explores topics of racial issues, mental illness, and the beauty of life.
 However, the book has many themes that are grounds for banning in modern times.
-Yet, in the 1950s, these themes that were contained within the book would have been evaluated as unfit for the public.
+Yet, in the 1950s, these themes contained within the book would have been evaluated as unfit for the public.
+The exploration of such themes challenges societal norms and encourages a deeper understanding of complex issues, highlighting the importance of allowing diverse narratives to be shared and discussed.

 Image of Dr. Charlotte Jacobson